sawyerbrunn/zero-sum-game-ais/README.md

 ## Running Locally
 This project does not require a database, so setup is very simple.
 Follow [these instructions](https://elixir-lang.org/install.html) to install elixir.
-You may also need to `brew install node`.
+You may also need to install Node/NPM with `brew install node`.
 Then, to run the phoenix server locally:

   * Install elixir dependencies with `mix deps.get`